Aggrobeard/Python-Pokedex/README.md

 PIL.Image - You may need to intsall the Pillow library for this import to work - PIL support was discontinued long ago. os

+To-Do:
+Add a folder called 'images' to your repo

 It's a simple console app, just open it, install the libraries, and run main.py :)